BYLAWS & RESOLUTIONS

 B-10 HEALTH EDUCATION

-The Plymouth County Education Association strongly recommends that all School Committees in the Commonwealth adopt system-wide health education curricula to raise the awareness of children in the areas of nutrition, fitness, human sexuality, substance abuse, and social diseases, and current health issues.
-(1987 Amended: 1993, 2003)
+The Plymouth County Education Association strongly recommends that all School Committees in the Commonwealth adopt system-wide health education curricula to raise the awareness of children in the areas of nutrition, fitness, human sexuality, gender identity, sexually transmitted diseases, substance abuse, suicide prevention and current health issues, including mental health.
+(1987 Amended: 1993, 2003, 2017)

 B-11 STUDENT HEALTH RIGHTS

 The Plymouth County Education Association endorses policies ensuring free, appropriate, least-restrictive public education for all students who are diagnosed with medical conditions.
-The PCEA believes placement of such students is a medical decfision that should be made on a case by case basis by qualified health care professionals.
-(1993 Amended: 2014)
+The PCEA believes placement of such students is a medical decision that should be made on a case by case basis by qualified health care professionals.
+(1993, Amended: 2014)

 B-12 PARENT INVOLVEMENT